IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning: Introduction

-Recent works in informative path planning have explored learning-based approaches \cite{cao2023catnipp, harutyunyan2025mapexrl} that aim to reason over longer planning horizons, as well as graph-based methods that optimize routes over fixed discretizations of the space \cite{OTT2024104814, Dutta2025informative}.
-Although these approaches have advanced the field, many still rely on fixed-resolution graphs that can be difficult to scale to large, high-dimensional spaces.
-They also often use simplified sensor models (e.g., pointwise measurements or circular downward-facing fields of view), assume independent observation rewards without accounting for diminishing returns from repeated observations, and may not fully capture information gathered along continuous trajectories.
+Recent works in IPP have explored learning-based approaches \cite{cao2023catnipp, harutyunyan2025mapexrl} that target longer planning horizons and graph-based methods that optimize routes over fixed spatial discretizations \cite{OTT2024104814, Dutta2025informative}.
+While effective, many still rely on fixed-resolution search graphs that can be difficult to scale to large, high-dimensional spaces.
+They also often use simplified sensor models (e.g., pointwise measurements or circular downward-facing fields of view), assume independent observation rewards without accounting for diminishing returns from repeated observations, and may ignore information gathered along continuous trajectories.
 In addition, learning-based methods can struggle when environmental conditions differ from those encountered during training \cite{POPOVIC2024104727}.

-To address these challenges, \cite{moon2022tigris} presented an informed sampling-based algorithm that directly optimizes over the current belief map without requiring prior training.
+To address these limitations, \cite{moon2022tigris} presented an informed, sampling-based algorithm that optimizes over the current belief map without requiring prior training.
 The approach scales to high-dimensional spaces, supports realistic sensor configurations, reasons over edge rewards to capture information gathered along the entire trajectory, and accounts for reward dependence, including multiple observations of the same state.
-However, plans were static and had to be rebuilt from scratch whenever the environment changed.
+However, plans were static and had to be recomputed from scratch whenever the environment changed.